playcanvas/developer.playcanvas.com/content/en/user-manual/xr/optimizing-webxr.md

 ### Cautious use of real time shadows

 For similar reasons to dynamic lights, dynamic shadows also have a per-frame runtime cost.
-Point lights, in particular, have to render the scene 6 times to generate shadows.
+Omni lights, in particular, have to render the scene 6 times to generate shadows.
 You should avoid having many lights casting dynamic shadows.

 ### Watch your fill rate and overdraw